As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 • Some dogs like the flavor or texture of grass

-• To stimulate vomiting
+• It helps stimulate vomiting

 Grass eating is safe for dogs as long as they don’t graze excessively and there are no chemicals or fertilizers on the grass.
-However, sometimes, the grass blades trigger extra stomach gurgling because they irritate the digestive lining.

 dog eating grass

 1. Give your dog probiotics to improve digestion and reduce gurgling.
 The live bacteria cultures can help foster a healthy gut flora that reduces the likelihood of indigestion.
+Here is an example product available on Amazon:

 2. Add digestive enzymes to your dog’s diet to assist with breaking down food and prevent an upset stomach.
 Consult with your veterinarian about which enzymes to give to your dog.